Superannuation in Australia: Similar schemes in other countries

-Criticism
+Criticism and issues

 The interaction between superannuation, tax and pension eligibility is complex, meaning that many Australians struggle to engage with their superannuation accounts and utilise them effectively.

 The Australian superannuation industry has been criticised for pursuing self-interested re-investment strategies, and some funds have been accused of choosing investments that benefit related parties ahead of the investor.

 Some superannuation providers provide minimal information to account holders about how their money has been invested.
 Usually, only vague categories are provided, such as "Australian Shares", with no indication of which shares were purchased.

-Losses to the superannuation funds from the global financial crisis have also been a cause for concern, said to be around $75 billion.
+Losses to the superannuation funds from the 2008 financial crisis have also been a cause for concern, said to be around $75 billion.

+An avoidable issue with Australia's superannuation system is employees failing to consolidate multiple accounts, thus being charged multiple account fees.
+In 2018, of Australia's 15 million superannuation fund members, 40% had multiple accounts, which collectively cost them $2.6 billion in additional fees per year.
+Government initiatives to make consolidating accounts easier have reduced the percentage to 24% in 2022.